felipemarinho97/Jellyshare/README.md

 This plugin is in a very early alpha state.
 Do not expect stability.

 - Is only able to handle Movie libraries.
+- Is only able to handle Direct Play media.
 - Is not able to handle URL or server name changes.
 - Is not able to handle library name changes.